Luminoid/blog/source/_posts/Context-Is-the-Whole-Game.md

 ## 2. Keeping context useful: caching, memory, engineering

 You have the right tokens.
 Now they have to stay useful across calls, and you don't want to pay full price for them every time.
+This section covers three things you actually see as a user: why your Claude Code bill is whatever it is (caching), why ChatGPT and Claude "remember" you between sessions (memory), and the discipline of how harnesses keep long conversations coherent (compaction, scratchpad files).

 ### Prompt caching: the economics of long contexts